 If a comb-bound volume has flexible covers made of relatively thin - e.g. 160gsm - card, it is very easy to handle because you can bend and "fan" it to make it easy to go straight to the page you want.

-Comb-bound volumes stack better horizontally one on top of the other but D-ring binders stack better vertically.
+Comb-bound volumes stack better horizontally one on top of the other but 2D-ring binders stack better vertically.

-So comb-binding has a number of advantages but, on the other hand, the actual assembling of volumes (if you are doing it yourself rather than using a reprographics shop) is easier with D-ring binders than with comb-binding.
-Loading sheets in one go into a 2 ring-binder is easy.
+So comb-binding has a number of advantages but, on the other hand, the actual assembling of volumes (if you are doing it yourself rather than using a reprographics shop) is easier with 2D-ring binders than with comb-binding.
+Loading sheets in one go into a 2D-ring binder is easy.
 With comb-binding it takes a bit longer because you have to match up the 21 holes with the plastic rings on the comb.

 The cost of consumables for the two methods is broadly similar.
 Pre-punched paper for comb-binding is more expensive than unpunched paper but that is made up for by the cost of D-ring binders which are more expensive than the simple coloured card used for the covers of a comb-bound volumes.

 Traditionally ring binders (or lever arch files) were used for hardcopies of hearing bundles because it was possible to insert or replace pages in them easily without access to a bulky binding machine which would be necessary to easily replace pages in a comb-bound volume.
 Some tribunals still mandate the use of ring binders.
 For example in the County Court trial bundles "should normally be contained in a ring binder or lever arch file" (CPR 32 PD 27.9).
-But in most tribunals it is rare nowadays for a hardcopy to be produced without an accompanying matching eBundle, and the fact that, once sent out, an eBundle cannot have new pages inserted into it (so that a supplementary bundle is necessary if there are to be further documents put before the tribunal at the hearing) and the requirement that eBundles must match hardcopies, means that in most tribunals there is no requirement to insert or replace pages in the hardcopy once it has been sent out so that a comb-bound volume can be used as an alternative to a ring binder (and double-sided printing can be used if desired providing this is allowed by tribunal rules).
+But in most tribunals it is rare nowadays for a hardcopy to be produced without an accompanying matching eBundle PDF, and the fact that, once sent out, an eBundle cannot have new pages inserted into it (so that a supplementary bundle is necessary if there are to be further documents put before the tribunal at the hearing) and the requirement that eBundles must match hardcopies, means that in most tribunals there is no requirement to be able to insert or replace pages in the hardcopy once it has been sent out, so that a comb-bound volume can be used as an alternative to a ring binder (and double-sided printing can be used if desired providing this is allowed by tribunal rules).
 Some tribunals have a stated preference for comb-bound volumes.
 For example in the Supreme Court volumes are to be bound "preferably with plastic comb binding" (Practice Direction 5 5.22 (a)).

 The statement that, once sent out, an eBundle cannot have new pages inserted into it, needs further explanation.
 It is, of course, technically possible to add pages to an eBundle PDF but sending out a replacement eBundle is not practical given that any recipient of the original eBundle might have started to mark it up.
-Also most tribunals have a firm rule that imprinted page numbers must match physical PDF page numbers (i.e. legal numbering 16.1,16.2, 16.3 etc. cannot be used) and any addition of pages in a replacement eBundle would therefore put out the page numbering of all pages after the inserted page (and possibly put out the numbering of all pages before the inserted page as well if the addition caused the index at the front to overflow on to an additional page) which would cause difficulty for anyone who had made external notes referencing page numbers, or written a skeleton argument or chronology referencing page numbers.
+Also most tribunals have a firm rule that imprinted page numbers must match physical PDF page numbers (i.e. legal numbering 16.1,16.2, 16.3 etc. cannot be used) and any addition of pages in a replacement eBundle would therefore put out the page numbering of all pages after the inserted page (and possibly put out the numbering of all pages before the inserted page as well if the addition caused the index at the front to overflow on to an additional page) which would cause difficulty for anyone who had already made external notes referencing page numbers, or written a skeleton argument or chronology referencing page numbers.

 If comb-binding is to be used you should have your own comb binder machine, even if you are using a reprographics shop to do the printing and assembly, because you might need to replace the odd page if it is discovered that it has not printed properly.
 A comb binding machine has a punch which produces 21 rectangular holes, as well as having a (separately operated) comb opener to hold open the plastic combs so that sheets can be threaded onto them.